y-arjun-y/arjunyadav/pages-md/projects.md

 - <time>Dec 13, 2022</time> Second day done!
 Revised the basics of Python.

 - <time>Dec 12, 2022</time> First day done!
 Learnt about computer networking from a really nice professor.
-Also, got a great tour of the venue.
+Also, got a great tour of the university.
 <hr />

 ## <span id="statehackathon2022">"State" Hackathon</span>